When a Privacy Allegation Becomes a Criminal Case

 Can voyeurism charges affect employment and reputation?

-Absolutely.
-These allegations often create immediate personal and professional damage even before court.
-Employment, licensing, military service, family relationships, and public reputation can all be affected long before the criminal case is resolved.
+Yes.
+These allegations can create immediate personal and professional damage even before court.
+Employment, licensing, military service, school discipline, housing, family relationships, and public reputation can all be affected.
+If the case involves a licensed profession or trust-based work, professional license defense may need to be part of the strategy from the beginning.

 Should I speak with police if they ask questions?